Diaolou: History

-Diaolou structures were built from the time of the Ming Dynasty to the early 20th century, reaching a peak during the Warlord Era in the 1920s and 1930s, with the financial aid of overseas Chinese, when there were more than three thousand of these structures.
-Today, approximately 1,800 diaolou remain standing, and mostly abandoned, in the village countryside of Kaiping, and approximately 500 in neighboring Taishan.
+Diaolou structures were built from the time of the Ming dynasty to the early 20th century, reaching a peak during the Warlord Era in the 1920s and 1930s, with the financial aid of overseas Chinese, when there were more than three thousand of these structures.
+Today, approximately 1,800 diaolou remain standing, and mostly abandoned, in the village countryside of Kaiping.
 They can also occasionally be found in several other areas of Guangdong, such as Shenzhen and Dongguan.

-The earliest standing diaolou in Kaiping is Yinglong Lou (迎龙楼) in the village of Sanmenli (Chikan township), built by the Guan lineage during the reign of Jiajing Emperor of the Ming dynasty (1522–1566).
+The earliest standing diaolou in Kaiping is Yinglong Lou (迎龙楼) in the village of Sanmenli (Chikan township), built by the Guan lineage during the reign of the Jiajing Emperor of the Ming dynasty (1522–1566).
 It was a massive three-storey rectangular fortress with one-meter thick walls, with little resemblance with the high tower diaolous built four centuries later.
 Yinglong Lou was renovated in 1919 and is 11.4 meters high.

 In the late 19th century and early 20th century, because of poverty and social instabilities, Kaiping was a region of major emigration abroad, one of the "pre-eminent sending area" of overseas Chinese.
 Diaolous built during the chaotic early 20th century were most numerous around the centers of emigration.
 Monies from emigrants wanting to ensure the security of their families, villages, or clan lineages were used to fund the diaolou.
 Although the diaolous were built mainly as protection against forays by bandits, many of them also served as living quarters.
 Some of them were built by a single family, some by several families together or by entire village communities.
 Kaiping became also a melting pot of ideas and trends brought back by overseas Chinese.
 As a result, the villagers built their diaolou to incorporate architectural features from China and from the West.

-It wasn't until after 1949 when an administrative system that extended down to the small villages was created that the diaolou lost their defensive purpose and were then abandoned or converted.
+It was not until after 1949 when an administrative system that extended down to the small villages was created that the diaolou lost their defensive purpose and were then abandoned or converted.
 Still, they stand as a tribute to overseas Chinese culture and the perseverance of the peasants of Kaiping.

 In 2007, UNESCO named the Kaiping Diaolou and Villages (开平碉楼与村落) a World Heritage Site.
 UNESCO wrote, "...the Diaolou ... display a complex and flamboyant fusion of Chinese and Western structural and decorative forms.
 They reflect the significant role of émigré Kaiping people in the development of several countries in South Asia, Australasia, and North America, during the late 19th and early 20th centuries, and the close links between overseas Kaiping and their ancestral homes.
 The property inscribed here consists of four groups of Diaolou, totaling some 1,800 tower houses in their village settings."
 The four restored groups of Kaiping diaolou are in: Zilicun village (自力村) of Tangkou township (塘口镇), Sanmenli village (三门里) of Chikan township (赤坎镇), Majianglong cluster (马降龙) of Baihe township (百合镇), and Jinjiangli village (锦江里) of Xiangang township (蚬冈镇).

 The Kaiping diaolou was the location for parts of the filming of 2010 movie Let the Bullets Fly (让子弹飞).